-Original Gross Number Weighted Average Face Book Unrealized Carrying of Maturity Asset Type Value Value Losses Value(A) Securities Rating Coupon Yield (Years)(C) Less than Twelve Months \$35,404 \$ 16,946 \$ (176) \$ 16,770 5 (B) 3.78% 7.21% 23 Twelve or More Months % % Total/Weighted Average \$35,404 \$ 16,946 \$ (176) \$ 16,770 5 3.78% 7.21% 23
+Original Gross Number Weighted Average Asset Type Face Value Book Value Unrealized Losses Carrying Value ^(A) of Securities Rating Coupon Yield ^(C) Maturity (Years) ^(D) Less than Twelve Months \$ 224,765 \$ 229,732 \$ (2,413) \$ 227,319 31 (B) 3.6 52% 3.44% 24 Twelve or More Months 57,966 46,204 (554) 45,650 9 (B) 3.8 4.13 % 27 Total/Weighted Average \$ 282,731 \$ 275,936 \$ (2,967) \$ 272,969 40 3.6 65 % 3.55 % 5 25

-Original Gross Number Weighted Average Asset Type Face Value Book Value Unrealized Losses Carrying Value(A) of Securities Rating Coupon Yield Maturity (Years)(C) Less than Twelve Months \$282,446 \$292,012 \$ (5,033) \$286,979 29 (B) 3.77% 3.46% 24 Twelve or More Months % % Total/Weighted Average \$282,446 \$292,012 \$ (5,033) \$286,979 29 3.77% 3.46% 24
+C riginal Gross Number Weighted Average Asset Type Face Value Book Value τ Jnrealized Losses Carrying /alue ^(A) of Securities Rat ting Coupon Yield ^(C) Maturity (Years) ^(D) Less than Twelve Months \$ 35,404 \$ 16,946 \$ (176) \$ 16,770 5 (B) 3.78% 5.39% 23 Twelve or More Months % % Total/Weighted Average \$ 35,404 \$ 16,946 \$ (176) \$ 16,770 5 3.78 % 5.39 % 23

-(A) See Note 9 regarding the estimation of fair value, which is equal to carrying value for all securities.

-(B) CHMI used an implied AAA rating for the FNMA/FHLMC securities.

-(C) The weighted average maturity is based on the timing of expected principal reduction on the assets.
+- (A) See Note 9 regarding the estimation of fair value, which is equal to carrying value for all securities. - (B) The Company used an implied AAA rating for the Fannie Mae and Freddie Mac securities, other than CMOs, which are unrated. - (C) The weighted average yield is based on the most recent annualized monthly interest income, divided by the Book Value.
+Prior period amounts have been reclassified to conform to current period presentation. - (D) The weighted average stated maturity.
 The Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost bases which may be maturity.

-Note 5 - Investments in Excess MSRs
+Note 5 - Investments in Servicing Related Assets

-In October 2013, CHMI entered into an agreement ("MSR Agreement 1") with Freedom Mortgage Corporation ("Freedom Mortgage"), a leading residential mortgage servicer wholly-owned by the sole shareholder of the Manager, to invest in Excess MSRs with Freedom Mortgage.
-Freedom Mortgage originated the mortgage servicing rights on a pool of government sponsored enterprise residential fixed rate Ginnie Mae-eligible FHA and VA mortgage loans with an outstanding principal balance of approximately \$10.0 billion ("MSR Pool 1").
-Freedom Mortgage is entitled to receive an initial weighted average total mortgage servicing amount of approximately 28 basis points ("bps") on the performing unpaid principal balance, as well as any ancillary income from MSR Pool 1.
-Pursuant to MSR Agreement 1, Freedom Mortgage performs all servicing functions and advancing functions related to MSR Pool 1 for a basic fee (the contractual amount the service is entitled to for performing the servicing duties) of 8 bps.
-Therefore, the remainder, or "excess mortgage servicing amount" is initially equal to a weighted average of 20 bps.
+In October 2013, the Company entered into an agreement ("MSR Agreement 1") with Freedom Mortgage Corporation ("Freedom Mortgage") to invest in Excess MSRs with Freedom Mortgage.
+Freedom Mortgage originated the mortgage servicing rights on the related pool of residential fixed rate Ginnie Mae-eligible FHA and VA mortgage loans with an aggregate unpaid principal balance ("UPB") of approximately \$10.0 billion ("MSR Pool 1").
+Freedom Mortgage is entitled to receive an initial weighted average total mortgage servicing amount of approximately 28 basis points ("bps") on the performing UPB, as well as any ancillary income from MSR Pool 1.
+Pursuant to MSR Agreement 1, Freedom Mortgage performs all servicing functions and advancing functions related to MSR Pool 1 for a basic fee (the amount representing reasonable compensation for performing the servicing duties) of 8 bps.
+The remainder, or "excess mortgage servicing amount," is initially equal to a weighted average of 20 bps.

-CHMI acquired the right to receive 85% of the excess mortgage servicing amount on MSR Pool 1 and, subject to certain limitations and pursuant to a loan replacement agreement (the "MSR Pool 1-Recapture Agreement"), 85% of the Excess MSRs on certain future mortgage loans originated by Freedom Mortgage that represent refinancings of loans in MSR Pool 1 (which loans then become part of MSR Pool 1) for approximately \$60.6 million.
-Freedom Mortgage has co-invested, pari passu with CHMI, in 15% of the Excess MSRs.
+The Company acquired the right to receive 85% of the excess mortgage servicing amount on MSR Pool 1 and, subject to certain limitations and pursuant to a recapture agreement (the "MSR Pool 1-Recapture Agreement"), 85% of the Excess MSRs on future mortgage loans originated by Freedom Mortgage that represent refinancings of loans in MSR Pool 1 (which loans then become part of MSR Pool 1) for approximately \$60.6 million.
+Freedom Mortgage has co-invested, pari passu with the Company, in 15% of the Excess MSRs.
 Freedom Mortgage, as servicer, also retains the ancillary income and the servicing obligations and liabilities.
-If Freedom Mortgage is terminated as the servicer, CHMI's right to receive its portion of the excess mortgage servicing amount is also terminated.
-To the extent that Freedom Mortgage is terminated as the servicer and receives a termination payment, CHMI is entitled to a pro rata share, or 85%, of such termination payment.
+If Freedom Mortgage is terminated as the servicer, the Company's right to receive its portion of the excess mortgage servicing amount is also terminated.
+To the extent that Freedom Mortgage is terminated as the servicer and receives a termination payment, the Company is entitled to a pro rata share, or 85%, of such termination payment.